-Your scan will take place in the Radiology Department, often called the "X-ray department".
+Your scan will take place in the Radiology department, or otherwise often called the 'X-ray department'.

 On arrival, give your appointment letter to the staff member at the reception desk.

-They will ask you to take a seat in the waiting room and let the Radiologist know you have arrived.
+They will ask you to take a seat in the waiting room and they will let the Radiographer know you have arrived.